codetrybe/.github/profile/README.md

 ## Welcoming Note

 Welcome to **CodeTrybe** community.
 A vibrant community of young techies learning together.
 This community is a brain child of [Topman Paul-Dike](https://github.com/tpauldike).
-We as a community aim at being inclusive[^1] to all types of developers.
+We as a community aim at being inclusive to all types of developers.
 All are welcome in the community.

 ## History